- What is Deramaxx?

-This is something that a pet owner will have to decide for themselves and research thoroughly.
-It is a personal decision and why Innovetpet believes in giving out as much information as possible as we want pet parents to be able to make the best decision they can.
+This is something that pet owners will have to decide for themselves and research thoroughly.
+It is a personal decision and why Innovet Pet believes in giving out as much information as possible, as we want pet parents to be able to make the best decision they can.
 It will indeed be up to you to decide what you feel is best for your furry friend.
 Also, having the guidance and advice of a trusted veterinarian is invaluable and highly encouraged.

-Deramaxx For Dogs: Final Thoughts
+Deramaxx Tablets: Final Thoughts

-We do encourage pet parents to find a natural alternative to drugs for their pet due to the potential side effects and significant health problems that they could cause.
+We do encourage pet parents to find a natural alternative to drugs for their pets due to the potential adverse effects and significant health problems that they could cause.
 A non-narcotic non-steroidal anti-inflammatory drug may not be the ideal choice for your pet to help with pain and inflammation.